Skip to content ↓

 Expressive Art and Design

 There are always many different art and craft materials available for children to use in their choosing time as well as lots of props for role play and story telling.
-We will offer the children an opportunity to engage with a range of media to create plant pictures and teach them how to use simple mechanisms to make pictures move.
-In music we will have an opportunity to play wooden instruments and connect music with our natural environment.
+We will offer the children an opportunity to engage with a range of media to create pictures and self-portraits and teach them how to use clay and other modelling materials.
+In music we will have an opportunity to explore many action songs and some body percussion.

 Reading